Dinfoalmus/my-new-project/README.md

 My own experience is that it can sometimes be difficult to determine whether or not to go on a specific hike because a have no comparable data to the route description.
 This model seeks to solve these problems:
 * avoiding users going on a higher leveled route compared to the users experience and physical form
-* reduce the number of times local rescue times should take action
+* reduce the number of times local rescue teams should take action
 * avoid the user having to choose a route out of doubt *providing data to become a better hiker